Make Your

 Guests not staying at Roosevelt Lodge must allow ample time to drive to meeting location: Roosevelt Corrals, 105 Roosevelt Lodge Rd, Yellowstone, WY 82190 .
 Drive time could be significant depending on your location and park traffic.

 For the safety of our guests and employees, management reserves the right to cancel and fully refund any corral activity due to severe weather or the forecast of severe weather.
+Cookout will not proceed if lightning is in the area.
 Thank you for your understanding.

 Old West Dinner Cookout Highlights